aceindy/Duepi_EVO/README.md

 • Heating power control

-Huge thanks go to pascal_bornat@hotmail.com who found the strings to control the EVO board
+Huge thanks go to pascal_bornat@hotmail.com who found the strings to control the EVO board and interfaced it to Jeedom